Becoming a BAN Analyst

 - Attend all screening meetings.

-- Attend and be available to help on all Entrepreneur Presentation Days.
+- Attend and be available to help on all Entrepreneur Presentation Days (two per semester).

 - Manage logistics for the Entrepreneur Presentation Days.